mptechnology/spring-crypto-cli/README.md

 If you then start your application and provide it at runtime an `encrypt.key` property, containing your encryption key, then the application will decrypt the values before startup.
 Just make sure not to store your encryption key within the git project.

+## License
+spring-crypto-cli is released under the Apache 2.0 license.